WebAhead7/tutorialback/README.md

 ## About The Project

-We learned how to build a service that manages PSQL data using the REST architecture.
+We learned how to build a service that manages Postgres database using the REST architecture.
 We also learned how to use bearer tokens to authenticate our API, and Insomnia to test it in development.

 <!-- GETTING STARTED -->
 ## Getting Started